Buy-to-let investors | The Evolving Landscape of BTL

 • On average, rent reductions lasted four months, and full payment holidays lasted three months.

-In total, 28% of landlords gave their tenants a full rent payment holiday for up to three months, where tenants were not liable to pay any rent.
-Additionally, 18% offered a rent reduction, a period where tenants paid a lower level of rent as agreed with their landlord.
-On average, rental payment holidays lasted for three months, compared to rent reductions, which lasted four months.
+28% of landlords gave tenants a full rent holiday for up to three months.
+During this period, tenants were not liable to pay any rent.
+Additionally, 18% of landlords offered a rent reduction, where tenants paid a lower rent as agreed.
+On average, rental holidays lasted three months, while rent reductions lasted four months.

-Those landlords that gave their tenants a payment holiday estimate they lost £7,500 on average.
-In comparison, rent holidays cost landlords £6,500 on average.
+Landlords who provided a payment holiday estimate they lost £7,500 on average.
+In comparison, rent reductions cost landlords £6,500 on average.

-When asked about how the agreement had come about, more than a third of landlords who gave a form of rent reduction said that they proactively offered it to their tenant, while a further 45% said it was a mutual decision.
-Concerns around furlough, job security and redundancy were all common reasons why a rent reduction or payment holiday was suggested.
+When asked about the agreement process, over a third of landlords who offered a rent reduction said they proactively offered it.
+Furthermore, 45% said it was a mutual decision.
+Concerns about furlough, job security, and redundancy were common reasons for suggesting rent reductions or holidays.

-Portfolio landlords – those owning four or more properties – were more likely to have agreed with a rent reduction with their tenants than single property landlords; some 17% of portfolio landlords admitted to missing out on income compared to just 12% of single property landlords.
+Portfolio landlords owning four or more properties were likelier to agree to rent reductions than single-property landlords.
+Specifically, 17% of portfolio landlords admitted to losing income compared to 12% of single-property landlords.

-The majority (59%) of landlords who gave rent reductions did this for more than one of their properties.
+The majority (59%) of landlords who gave rent reductions did this for more than one property.

 Value of the Private Rented Sector grows to £1.4trn

-• Rising house prices largely but not exclusively driven by the Stamp Duty holiday drive growth in the value of the Private Rented Sector (PRS) of 5.8% in the last year.
+• Rising house prices, largely but not exclusively driven by the Stamp Duty holiday, have driven growth in the value of the Private Rented Sector (PRS) of 5.8% in the last year.

 • Rising house prices to boost tenant demand

-• Increasing landlord confidence, low mortgage rates and rising rental yields further set to boost the PRS in the future.
+• Increasing landlord confidence, low mortgage rates, and rising rental yields are further set to boost the PRS in the future.

-The Private Rented Sector (PRS) value in England, Wales, and Scotland grew by 5.8% to £1.4trn in the last year.
-Since the first national lockdown, house prices have rebounded at pace.
-March 2021 saw house price growth of 9.9% yearly as the Stamp Duty holiday boosted confidence and demand among Buy-to-Let Investors.
+The Private Rented Sector (PRS) in England, Wales, and Scotland grew by 5.8% to £1.4 trillion last year.
+Since the first national lockdown, house prices have rebounded significantly, showing strong growth.
+In March 2021, house prices rose by 9.9% annually, driven by the Stamp Duty holiday.
+This incentive bolstered confidence among Buy-to-Let Investors, encouraging investment activity across the UK.

 Two in ten landlords are funding refurbishments through short-term credit